Hitchwiki/hitchwiki/INSTALL-vagrant.md

 Pass | root
 Host | localhost
 SSH Host | 192.168.33.10
-SSH User | vagrant
+SSH User | ubuntu
-SSH Password | vagrant
+SSH Password | ubuntu

 #### Clean Vagrant box
 If for some reason you want to have clean Vagrant setup, database and MediaWiki installed, run: